d3lta-v/SSTuino/docs/tutorials/gettingStarted.md

 ## Setting up your SSTuino with your Mac

 Your teacher will guide you through this process.
 You will need your SSTuino Kit with you.

+Do not plug anything wrongly or [expensive failures](https://youtu.be/WFZwI10HEsw?t=591) may happen...

 To check if the USB to serial converter can be detected, go to Terminal and type in this line